Hearing Instrument Specialist

 While assignments should be submitted in class or via eConestoga on the day they are due, if circumstances require that they be submitted outside a scheduled deadline, the following procedure should be followed:

 - A late submission will require the student to contact the Faculty member prior to the submission deadline in order to be accepted.
 The student will then agree to submit the assignment on the agreed upon new deadline and will also be informed of any deductions as per the assignment rubric.

 - Provide an electronic copy of your assignment to the faculty as per Faculty instructions.

-- If the assignment requires a hard copy, please bring the attached hard copy and submit the assignment drop box outside the Faculty office on 4B and should follow the above renewed date/time instructions as outlined above.
+- If the assignment requires a hard copy, Faculty will advise the best submission process and should follow the above renewed date/time instructions as outlined above.